Student Loan Forgiveness Eligibility Calculator

 Tax Implications of Forgiveness

 Outside of specialized programs like Public Service Loan Forgiveness, the amount wiped away at the end of an IDR term is generally treated as taxable income under current law.
 That means a sizable balance could produce an equally sizable tax bill in the year of forgiveness.
 To help you anticipate this liability, the calculator includes a “Tax Rate on Forgiven Amount” input.
-The resulting estimate won’t replace professional advice, but it highlights the potential cost of eventual forgiveness so you can set aside savings in advance.
+The resulting estimate won’t replace professional advice, but it highlights the potential cost so you can set aside savings in advance.

 Comparing IDR Plans